WDD 131: Dynamic Web Fundamentals

 Prepare

-3. Practice: Some common DOM event concepts/use cases.
-These are just a few examples, and there are many other events and use cases.
+2. Practice: Common DOM event concepts and use cases.
+These are just a few examples; there are many other events and use cases.

 • Click Event: Triggered when a user clicks on an element.
 It's widely used for handling button clicks, link clicks, or any interaction involving a mouse click.